Barbara Kelley, Executive Director

 Susan Parras, Director of Web Technologies

 Susan Parras joined the HLAA staff in 2008 and as the director of web technologies she is responsible for the maintenance of HLAA’s websites, online communication/presence and overall technical lead.
-Prior to HLAA she worked in the for-profit sector as a Quality Assurance Analyst and freelance web developer.
+Prior to HLAA she worked in the corporate sector as a Quality Assurance Analyst and freelance web developer.

 Rini Indrawati, Financial Reporting Accountant